MangusuPixel/DialogueDisplayFrameworkContinued/docs/api.md

 | `<CharacterNameID>`                  | Apply changes to a specific character
 | `default`                            | Fallback option if no other data is specified or for a global dialogue setup

 It's important to note that patches will be overridden in the order given above, not in the order they appear.
-For example, patches with beach keys will take precedence over those with standard keys but will be replaced by location keys.
+For example, beach keys will take precedence over those with standard keys but will be replaced by appearance keys and location keys.

 Entry keys can also contain a list of keys separated by a comma and space (e.g. "Emily, Abigail_Beach, etc"), in which case, each element in the list will count as keys, sharing the same patch data.